 The Federal Old-Age and Survivors Insurance Trust Fund and the Federal Disability Insurance Trust Fund are held by the Board of Trustees under the authority of section 201(c)(1) of the Social Security Act.
-The Board has five members, three of whom serve in an ex officio capacity: the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health and Human Services.
-The other two members, Mary Falvey Fuller and Suzanne Denbo Jaffe, are members of the public whose terms began on September 28, 1984.
-They are currently serving under recess appointments, which the Senate received on January 3, 1989, after the adjournment of the 100th Congress.
+The Board is composed of five members, three of whom serve in an ex officio capacity: the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health and Human Services.
+The other two positions, for which nominations are pending, are for members of the public.

 By law, the Secretary of the Treasury is designated as the Managing Trustee, and the Commissioner of Social Security is designated as the Secretary of the Board.
 The Board of Trustees reports to the Congress each year on the operations and status of the trust funds, in compliance with section 201(c)(2) of the Social Security Act.
-This annual report, for 1989, is the 49th such report.
+This annual report, for 1990, is the 50th such report.